Army Group Royal Artillery: Service

 AGRAs made their debut with First Army in the Mediterranean Theatre of Operations and the concept was adopted during the North West Europe and Far East campaigns.

 An AGRA usually had three medium artillery regiments, one heavy artillery regiment and one field artillery regiment.
 It was commanded by a brigadier and was transferred at need from corps to corps within an army.
 Each corps in the line usually had an AGRA and when especially heavy fire support was needed, one AGRA could be used to reinforce another, as in Operation Baytown, the initial attack on the Italian mainland, when two AGRAs fired across the Straits of Messina from Sicily or in Operation Undergo, the battle for Calais in 1944.
 As the British Army manpower shortage developed, the weight of fire that an AGRA could add to an attack became increasingly important.

 AGRAs were not originally provided with their own Royal Electrical and Mechanical Engineers (REME) workshops, and experience proved that this was a mistake in theatres with limited support services, such as the Italian Front.
 Switching large groupings of artillery from one corps to another put immense strain on the corps' own REME, and later the AGRAs in Italy were provided with their own workshops, though not specifically attached to any particular AGRA.

 Commonwealth AGRAs

 Canadian corps artillery was also referred to as an AGRA and was composed of units of the Royal Canadian Artillery as well as the Royal Artillery.
 Canada had two AGRAs in the Second World War, one in Italy as part of I Canadian Corps and North West Europe from March 1945 and the other only in North West Europe with II Canadian Corps.

 After the war, 59th AGRA appears to have been transferred to the British Indian Army in 1946, becoming 59 Army Group Royal Indian Artillery, retitled 2 Army Group RIA the following year.
 At Independence in 1947, the order of battle of the RIA included 1 AGRIA, 2 AGRIA and 11 AGRIA (AA).
+There were at least three Royal Pakistan Artillery AGRAs - 1, 2, and 3 AGRPAs.
+5 Heavy AA Regiment Indian Artillery, on transfer to Pakistan, became part of 2 AGRPA.